Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 a solution is establishing such an authority, and ensuring that it remains reliable in the future.
 It also introduces a single failure point.

+Installers could execute provider plugin code in a sandboxed environment, with lowered privileges and limited system access.
+However, such restrictions will need to be carefully considered, in order to avoid restricting the plugin's functionality.
+For example, the `nvidia` plugin needs to be able to access the installed NVIDIA libraries and query the GPU.

 The more popular provider plugins can also be vendored or reimplemented by installers themselves, therefore avoiding reliance on third-party sources.
 However, it assumes that the installer maintainers have to keep track